DonthiGeethikaBhargavi/Food-Hub/README.md

 ### ✅ Order Confirmation
 - Unique **Order ID** generated for each order.
 - View ordered items, total amount, and payment details.

+### 🧑‍🍳 Restaurant Owner Navigation Flow

+- After logging in as a **Restaurant Owner**, the user is redirected to the **Owner Dashboard**.
+- The dashboard provides access to the following functionalities:
+  - ➕ **Add Menu Item**: Add new dishes with name, description, price, availability, and image.
+  - ✏️ **Edit Menu Item**: Modify existing menu details dynamically.
+  - ❌ **Delete Menu Item**: Remove items that are no longer available.
+  - 👁️ **View Orders**: Track incoming and completed orders for their restaurant.
+  - 🔄 **Update Item Availability**: Toggle the availability of menu items (In Stock / Out of Stock).
+- The UI includes validation prompts and user-friendly messages for successful CRUD operations.

+---

+### 🛡️ Admin Navigation Flow

+- Admins log in using a **dedicated Admin Login page**.
+- After login, they are taken to the **Admin Dashboard**, where they can:
+  - 📋 **View Platform Stats**: Total users, restaurants, and order activity.
+  - 👥 **Manage Restaurant Admins**:
+    - ➕ Add new admins and assign them to restaurants.
+    - ✏️ Edit existing admin details.
+    - ❌ Delete or deactivate restaurant admins.
+  - 🏪 **Control Restaurant Listings**:
+    - 🔒 Deactivate/Reactivate restaurants.
+    - 🗑️ Delete restaurants violating terms or policy.
+  - 📦 **Manage Orders Across the Platform**:
+    - View all orders.
+    - Remove invalid or test orders from the system.
+- All operations are protected with proper session handling and form validations.

 ---